A joint undertaking of the federal and state governments

 The German Federal Government and the State of Berlin agreed in 1999 to establish the Capital Cultural Fund within the purview of the Capital City Funding Agreement (Hauptstadtkulturvertrag).
 The Capital Cultural Fund provides funding for significant individual cultural and artistic projects and events in the German capital.

 The federal government’s Commissioner for Culture and the Media allocates an annual budget of €15 million to the Capital Cultural Fund.
-The Office of the Capital Cultural Fund comes under the Senate Department for Culture and Europe and is primarily financed by the State of Berlin.
+The Office of the Capital Cultural Fund comes under the Senate Department for Culture and Social Cohesion and is primarily financed by the State of Berlin.